Location: Pierce County, WA

-Taurus was responsible for the detailed design of the control system.
+Taurus performed detailed design of the control system.
 Over 15,000 instruments totaling over $1 million dollars were carefully coordinated for operation and system integration.
-Taurus also provided onsite commissioning, testing, and training.
-Over $1 million of new PLC Control Cabinets were engineered, fabricated, and tested by Taurus.
+Onsite commissioning, testing, and training. $1.3 million of new PLC Control Cabinets were engineered, fabricated, and tested by Taurus.

-Taurus successfully accomplished this project utilizing the resources and flexibility from both the local office in Kent, Washington, and headquarters in Portland.
+Taurus successfully accomplished this project utilizing the resources and flexibility from both the local office in Kent, Washington, and the Portland office.
 Taurus also maintained its own onsite trailer with a full time Project Manager and QA/QC Manager.
-Several other employee’s throughout the company also worked on the project throughout it’s various phases.
+Several other employee’s throughout the company also worked on the project throughout its various phases.
 During cut-overs and start-ups, Taurus had over 10 skilled individuals working onsite when needed.
 At nearly $4 million dollars for Taurus’s Instrumentation and Controls (I&C) portion, this project represents one of the largest municipal I&C jobs in the Pacific Northwest.